CSD Homomorphisms Between Phylogenetic Networks: New Connected Surjective Digraph Maps

 Suppose $x\in X$; we show that $[x]$ is a leaf of $N'$.
 Suppose there is an arc $([x] ,[y])$.
 Then there exist $a\in [x]$ and $b\in [y]$ such that $(a,b) \in A$.
 Since $\sim$ is leaf-preserving, $b \in [x]$ so $[x]=[y]$, contradicting that there are no loops in $(V',A')$.

 Conversely, suppose that $[u]$ is a leaf of $N'$; I claim that there exists $x\in X$ such that $[u] = [x]$.
-If not, then no vertex of $N$ in $[u]$ is a leaf, since $\sim$ is leaf-preserving.
+If not, then no vertex of $N$ in $[u]$ is a leaf, since $X$ is identified with the set of leaves.
 Since $N$ is an $X$-network, we may choose a directed path in $N$ starting at $u$ to some leaf $x$.
 Since $x$ is a leaf, $x \notin [u]$, so $N'$ has an arc from $[u]$ to some other vertex, contradicting that $[u]$ is a leaf.

-Finally, given a vertex $[u] \in V'$, note that there is a leaf $x \in V$ such that $N$ contains a directed path from $u$ to $x$; it follows that in $N'$ there is a directed path from $[u]$ to $[x]$.
+Finally, given a vertex $[u] \in V'$, note that there is a leaf $x \in X$ such that $N$ contains a directed path from $u$ to $x$; it follows that in $N'$ there is a directed path from $[u]$ to $[x]$.